The 1990sWESS was started as the "FTX Cycle"

 2011-2012 This cycle was held entirely at Vigilant Warrior and set new records for participation both in and out of Alabama Wing.
 WESS also partnered with a new air ambulance service, Life Team 64!
 This was also to be Lt Col Curry's last WESS cycle as he separated from CAP headquarters to pursue a career in emergency medicine and improve on his running.

 2012-2013 cycle again saw record participation, due to the addition of the first Mission Aircrew School and a Wilderness Advanced First Aid (WAFA) Course.
-The MAS school, consisting of a Scanner and Mission Observer/Pilot track, was the first comprehensive task based aircrew training program in Alabama.
-The WAFA school followed the the National Emergency Services Academy by using the Emergency Care and Safety Institute WAFA course.
+The MAS school, consisting of a Scanner and Mission Observer/Pilot track, was the first comprehensive task-based aircrew training program in Alabama.
+The WAFA school followed the National Emergency Services Academy by using the Emergency Care and Safety Institute WAFA course.

 2013-2014 The Mission Aircrew School expanded to include Aerial Photography.

 2015-2016 WESS expanded again with the introduction of the Mission Management School.
-This was also the first year of a partnership with the Boy Scouts of America, who graciously allowed us to use.
+This was also the first year of a partnership with the Boy Scouts of America, who graciously allowed us to use Camp Tukabatchee in Prattville.